-In the Indian subcontinent and especially within the broad fold of Hindu social orders, the marginalised are designated to be the out- castes represented by the antyajas and the shudras1 belonging to the social categories of untouchables and others practising unclean ascribed occupations and extra- mural manual activities of various sorts.
-Within the conventional cultural framework of the varna system2 they are provided with stigmatised existence and are considered to be impure and are kept away from varieties of social and cultural interactions with the higher varnas, like the Brahmins, kshatriyas and vaishyas .They are conditioned to survive at the margin of society - socially, culturally, politically, economically and even geographically.
-Traditionally they have remained associated to ascribed occupations compelling them to concentrate on low - paying jobs, or 'unclean' occupations to accept exploitative terms and conditions of work and to remain insecure socially and politically.
+In the Indian subcontinent and especially within the broad fold of Hindu social orders, the marginalised are designated to be the out- castes represented by the antyajas and the shudras belonging to the social categories of untouchables and others practising unclean ascribed occupations and extra- mural manual activities of various sorts.
+Within the conventional cultural framework of the varna system they are provided with stigmatised existence and are considered to be impure and are kept away from varieties of social and cultural interactions with the higher varnas, like the Brahmins, kshatriyas and vaishyas .They are conditioned to survive at the margin of society - socially, culturally, politically, economically and even geographically.
+Traditionally they have remained associated to ascribed occupations to accept exploitative terms and conditions of work and to remain insecure socially and politically.
 Many of these social and cultural stigmas are also extended to women, tribal and religious minority groups.

-1 Lower castes of the Indian society
+Lower castes of the Indian society

-2 In ancient India, society was divided into four classes (varna) with relation to their aptitude and vocation, based on the four duties of human beings and for society, not based on birth.
+In ancient India, society was divided into four classes (varna) with relation to their aptitude and vocation, based on the four duties of human beings and for society, not based on birth.
 These were the Brahmins, the Priests or Spiritual class, the Kshatriya, the Ruling class, the Vaishya, the Business class and Farmers, and the Shudras, the Servants and 'Unclean' occupation holders.
 This stratification system was called Varna system which has two meanings one is 'colour' and another is 'Veil'.
 Colour means the colour of human qualities or energies of human nature and a veil in which divine self is hidden in human beings in four different ways.
 Now a days this system of determining natural aptitude has degenerated into the caste system which prevails now only in form.